goballooning/show/README.md

     ```

-Note: our interaction with Mayavi window can be recorded as Python code, which could useful for later use, e.g., creating other user functions.
+Note: user interaction with Mayavi window can be recorded as Python code, which could be useful for later use, e.g., creating other functions.